Table of Contents

 A critical feature of inclusive and equity-minded teaching is the acknowledgment that our students are NOT all the same.
 They come to us with sometimes vastly different experiences often tied to their social identities (i.e., race, gender, sexual orientation, nationality, first-gen status, etc.).
 In the virtual environment, there are several ways that you can incorporate that acknowledgment into your course in meaningful ways.

-- These do not have to be extensive changes – try using a variety of names and socio-cultural contexts in test questions, assignments or case studies; review your examples to ensure they are relevant and relatable to students from a range of backgrounds and cultures; review images (since you may need to add alt-tags to make them accessible anyway) to ensure they reflect the diversity of our students in ways that do not promote stereotypes
+- These do not have to be extensive changes.
+Try using a variety of names and socio-cultural contexts in test questions, assignments or case studies.
+Additionally, review your examples to ensure they are relevant and relatable to students from a range of backgrounds and cultures.
+Remember to review images (since you may need to add alt-tags to make them accessible) to ensure they reflect the diversity of our students in ways that do not promote stereotypes

 - Ensure that your discussion prompts encourage multiple perspectives (with appropriate supporting evidence and argument) rather than consensus.